Jahsbaby/PORTFOLIO/README.md

 # My Portfolio Website

 Welcome to my portfolio!
 This website showcases my skills and projects as a web developer and frontend engineer.
-Built using only HTML, CSS, and JavaScript, it demonstrates my commitment to creating clean, efficient, and responsive web applications.
+Built using only HTML, CSS, and JavaScript, it demonstrates my commitment to creating clean, efficient, engaging and responsive web applications.

 ## Table of Contents